awslabs/iot-app-kit/docs/Table.md

 ### `columnDefinitions`

 Configures various column properties.
-The properties mirror [columnDefinitions](https://github.com/aws/awsui-documentation/blob/main/components/table.md#columnDefinitions) with the following changes:
+The properties mirror `columnDefinitions` from [Cloudscape-design/table](https://cloudscape.design/components/table/?tabId=api#properties)'s `columnDefinitions` with the following changes:

 - `key`: string - Determines how each column looks up data from an `Item`.